London International Basketball Invitational: Matches

 The first ever international basketball game at the arena saw Australia thrash China.
 The Boomers without Patty Mills, Joe Ingles, Aleks Marić and Brad Newley who were all rested eased to a 28-point win.
 The second match saw Croatia beat rivals Serbia with Simon leading the line with 17 points.
 In the last game on day one, Great Britain played France.
 Joel Freeland topped scored for the hosts with 16 points while Tony Parker weighed in with 23 points for France.
 It was a scrappy match with 17 turnovers by halftime.
 Parker started well for France as he netted 10 points in the opening quarter.
 However, when he was rested in the second quarter the French team went for five minutes without scoring a basket.
 However, with Parker back France opened up a 12-point lead in the third quarter.
-Britain made mistakes in the final quarter as the French ranout winners by 22 points.
+Britain made mistakes in the final quarter as the French were winners by 22 points.

 Serbia opened the second day with an 87–53 win over China.
 The second match saw France defeat Australia in a thriller.
 With Tony Parker the French had managed to establish a 13-point lead in third quarter.
 Parker scored a game high 27 points whilst Mills netted 20 for the Boomers.
 The final quarter witnessed Australia comeback at France and trailed by only one point with 11 seconds to go.
 However, Parker clinched the win for the French team.
 In the final match of the day world number 19 Croatia held on to beat Great Britain by five points.
 Strong opening and final quarters kept the hosts in the game.
 However, a poor second quarter saw Croatia into a 12-point lead at halftime.
 In the final quarter Britain started 14 points behind and climbed to within 3 points, before Lenzly and Simon sealed the win for Croatia.

 Day three opened with a comfortable win for France over China, minus Tony Parker.
 Patty Mills led the Boomers with 20 points to defeat Croatia. Žorić top scored with 18 for Croatia who led by 5 at the end of the first quarter only to be 12 down at halftime, a gap that they never recovered from.
 In the final match of the day Serbia clinched victory over the hosts in the dying seconds.
 At halftime the teams could not be separated in 44 points each.
 Sullivan and Freeland hobbled off for the Brits whilst Boating top scored.
 Serbian captain, Nenad Krstić netted a game high 21 points as his team won with 2 seconds to spare.